aamplugin/aam-protected-media-files/readme.txt

 2. Restrict access to media file while editing it

 == Changelog ==

+= 1.3.2 =
+* Fixed: Moved plugin loaded to a hook after init to be compatible with AAM premium add-on

+= 1.3.1 =
+* Fixed: Incorrectly queried media file for AAM 7 handler

 = 1.3.0 =
 * Added: Introduced updated to support upcoming AAM 7 version